Online Therapy + Coaching For New Yorkers :: How To Find The Right Therapist For You

 One added note: Online therapy is now frequently reimbursed by insurance.

-Kim Seelbrede, LCSW, high-level, expertly-trained personal and executive coach and licensed psychotherapist working with individuals and couples and is able to meet with clients from the convenience of their home or office or while traveling, in the US or internationally.
+Kim Seelbrede, LCSW, high-level, expertly-trained personal and executive coach and licensed psychotherapist working with individuals and couples online or in-person, from the convenience of home, office or while traveling, in the US or internationally.